joswhite/namelearner/README.md

 Learn the names of those in your organization.
 Written by Joseph White, 2016-2017.
 Unauthorized use prohibited.

+### Todos

+#### Application

+The application now can upload images via a separate page.
+Submit JSON via the "Add" tab.
+Next:

+- Passport: what am I doing wrong?
+Note: credentials: root/5091
+- login security
+- password hash
+- https
+- https that only fires up in production
+- upload images via same server
+- link to CodeShip
+- deploy on Heroku + MongoLabs
+- users

+#### Environment

+- get scss source maps to load

+### Usage

+#### Import My Ward

+1. Setup development environment (below)

+2. Download ward directory
+- Navigate to your ward's directory on lds.org.
+- Inject dist/setup/downloadInfo.js into Chrome developer console
+- Wait for photos and data.json to download

+3. Import ward directory
+- run dist/server/upload.js on server and follow its directions to upload photos
+- use Angular app at localhost:8020 to upload all data.

+#### Setup Development Environment

+Run the following commands
+1. `npm install` - install all dependencies
+2. `npm run watch` - gulp watch for changes in TS code
+3. `npm start` - start your server

+Note: `gulp build` and `gulp` may be substituted for `npm run build` and `npm run watch` if you have gulp installed globally.

+#### Useful commands
+- `npm run build` - gulp builds project only once

 ### Directory Structure

 dist/